 While we carry many types of wood flooring, the tobacco wood flooring product stands out for its rich history, as well as it’s rich tones.
-Crafted from the wood found in old structures that have been used to dry and cure tobacco, this wood has really lived, and has plenty of stories to tell.
-Tobacco has been a major cash crop in the southern and mid western united states for the past 200 years and has led to the construction of many structures dedicated to it’s drying process.
+Crafted from the wood found in old structures that have been used to dry and cure tobacco, this wood has plenty of stories to tell.
+Tobacco has been a major cash crop in the southern and midwestern United States for the past 200 years and has led to the construction of many structures dedicated to it’s drying process.
 After the tobacco is harvested it is hung to dry in large barns for several months before it is sold and processed.
 The barns are open from floor to ceiling allowing the tobacco to be hoisted up and hung on supports throughout the building.
 This open design allows for the maximum amount of tobacco to be placed in the barn as well as for the air to be able to circulate through the plants.

 As the tobacco industry has become smaller due to increased health awareness, the old barns used to dry the harvested tobacco plants have become less important and many have fallen into disrepair, and have even been abandoned.
-Because of the high commercial value derived from the tobacco most of these structures were built well with the best quality materials available at the time, yielding solid and beautiful material through reclamation today.
+Because of the high commercial value derived from tobacco, most of these structures were built well with the best quality materials available at the time, yielding a beautiful, solid hardwood flooring through reclamation.

-Deep rich color tones are abundant throughout the wood, making reclaimed tobacco wood flooring a great choice for floors, stair parts and other decorative elements where a rustic patina rich look is desired.
+Deep rich shades of brown and red are abundant throughout antique tobacco pine wood.
+This makes reclaimed tobacco hardwood flooring a great choice for floors, stair parts and other decorative elements where a rustic patina look is desired.
 Barns used to dry tobacco were often painted black to absorb heat from the sun, aiding in the drying process.
-When wood is exposed to natural heat the patinal and color of the wood is naturally enhanced giving it a darker aperance.
+When solid wood is exposed to natural heat the patinal and color of the wood is naturally enhanced giving it a darker appearance.

-Matching stair treads, risers and other stair parts can add the right finishing touches to a floor.
-Tobacco wood with its rich patina enhances the look of these elements by giving them a time worn feel that is dark and has the appearance of being decades old.
+Matching stair treads, risers and other stair parts can complete the finishing touches to a hardwood floor.
+The rich patina of tobacco pine wood enhances the look of these elements by giving them a time worn feel that is dark and has the appearance of being decades old.
 Ensuring all the detailed pieces are the same wood style give the interior a cohesive look and shows off the versatility of the wood.